encode/django-rest-framework/docs/api-guide/format-suffixes.md

     urlpatterns = format_suffix_patterns(urlpatterns, allowed=['json', 'html'])

-When using `format_suffix_patterns`, you must make sure to add the `'format'` keyword argument to the corresponding views.
-For example.
+When using `format_suffix_patterns`, you must make sure to add the `'format'` keyword argument to the corresponding view.
+For example:

     @api_view(('GET',))
     def api_root(request, format=None):
+        # do stuff...

+Or with class based views:

+    class CommentList(APIView):

+        def get(self, request, format=None):
+            # do stuff...

+        def post(self, request, format=None):
             # do stuff...

 The name of the kwarg used may be modified by using the `FORMAT_SUFFIX_KWARG` setting.